 • • •

 Line 6 has been around long enough to develop into a trusted brand for modeling practice guitar amps and other guitar technology.
-The Spider Jam is their latest tech-savvy foray and it’s a great option for those who need an easy-to-use practice amplifier that delivers solid tone.
+The Spider Jam is their latest tech-savvy foray and it’s a great option for those who need an easy-to-use practice amp that delivers solid tone.

 - Easy to use.
 With 12 amplifier presets, you can focus on quickly finding a tone and knocking out your practice session for the day.